 Self-Matching Adoption Can Help You Find a Match Faster And Easier

 Self-matching doesn’t replace the work of your agency.
 It builds on it.
-In fact, most agencies would probably love you to do your own outreach.
-It takes some of the burden off them and reduces their own marketing expenses.
+Most agencies would probably love you to do your own outreach.
+It takes some of the burden off them and reduces their marketing expenses.

 An agency’s focus is on the agency, not on you.
 Nothing wrong there.
 They need to survive, just like the rest of us.
 You, on the other hand, if you’re hoping to adopt, your focus is totally on you and on your efforts to build your family.
 And you’ll always go that extra mile to succeed, which brings us to the next point.